turingschool-examples/backend_mod_1_prework/day_2/exercises/array_methods.md

 # Arrays

- *Arrays* are created using the [], strings are are contained within '' or "", and all elements within an array are seperated using commas.
+ *Arrays* are created using the [], elements are are contained within '' or "", and all elements within an array are seperated using commas.

 ```